 cordova-plugman: npm test

-Please add a comment in Jira about what testing you did with your change so a committer can understand what testing was done before they merge it in.
+Please add a comment in the issue about what testing you did with your change so a committer can understand what testing was done before they merge it in.

 If possible, please include tests that validate your changes and catch any future regressions.
 Most repositories have a